FrankWuuu/Tufts-dental-dataset-to-COCO/README.md

         |-- teeth_bbox.json
         |-- teeth_polygon.json
 ```
-If you find it helpful, please consider giving it a star.
+If you find it helpful, please consider `giving it a star`.

 Discussions are welcomed!

 # It is worth noting that the bounding box is different